AkshatPatel15/post-service/README.md

  </configuration>
 </plugin>
 ```
-Build and push the image to a container registry:
+Build and push the image to a container registry , here there is no dependency on local Docker Demon:
 ```
 mvn compile jib:build
 ```